 The Humboldt Operational Area includes the entirety of the County and its cities, towns, and special districts, in coordination with independent tribes.
 The Sheriff is designated Director of Emergency Services for the Operational Area by local ordinance.
-The County Office of Emergency Services (OES) coordinates and participates in emergency planning, response, and recovery under the direction of Sheriff Mike Downey and in collaboration with local, state, and federal partners.
+The County Office of Emergency Services (OES) coordinates and participates in emergency planning, response, and recovery under the direction of Sheriff William Honsal and in collaboration with local, state, and federal partners.

 Emergency Management Structure

 The Humboldt County Office of Emergency Services is the primary local coordination agency for emergencies and disasters affecting residents, public infrastructure, and government operations in the County.
 When the County’s needs exceed the coordinated capacity of local response agencies, the California Governor’s Office of Emergency Services (Cal OES) is available to provide additional resources.
 When local and state resources are insufficient during a catastrophic disaster, the assistance of the Federal Emergency Management Agency (FEMA) may be requested to supplement available state resources, primarily during post-incident recovery.